layters/testshop/README.md

-# neroshop - WORK IN PROGRESS / ON HOLD
+# neroshop - WORK IN PROGRESS
 [![banner](assets/images/appicons/LogoLight250x250.png)](https://github.com/larteyoh/testshop "neroshop logo")

 A decentralized P2P (peer-to-peer) marketplace for [**Monero**](https://getmonero.org/) users (PoC)

+__Disclaimer: The neroshop team is comprised of a single developer that operates independently and is not affiliated, associated, authorized, endorsed by, or in any way officially connected with the Monero project, Monero team or any other organization.__
-__Disclaimer: This is an experimental/hobbyist project that is not ready for production use.
+__Also, this is an experimental/hobbyist project that is not ready for production use.
 Use at your own risk.__
-__The neroshop team is comprised of a single developer that operates independently and is not affiliated, associated, authorized, endorsed by, or in any way officially connected with the Monero project, Monero team or any other organization.__

 ## Table of contents
 <!-- - [The history behind neroshop](#about)-->